sdc-china/IDA-doc/_posts/2018-07-02-administration-bpm-configuration.md

 **Notes:**

-If you need to add bpmoc server,you don't need to fill everything only add BAW server url,server type,hostname and rest username(function id) and password.
+If you need to add bpmoc server,you don't need to fill everything only add BAW server url,server type,hostname and rest username(function id), password, auth command and method.
 If you login get 401 unauthorized error,please check your function id belong to tw_admins (administrative access) and tw_authors (non-administrative access) groups.

    ![][administrator_bpmoc]

-### Edit BAW server
+## Edit BAW server
   1. Click **Edit** icon on the right of the BAW server that you want to edit.

      ![][administrator_edit_bpm_server]